JuliaLang/julia/stdlib/Pkg/docs/src/index.md

 ```

 Here we added the package Example to the current project.
 In this example, we are using a fresh Julia installation,
 and this is our first time adding a package using Pkg.
-By default, Pkg clones Julia's Uncurated registry,
+By default, Pkg clones Julia's General registry,
 and uses this registry to look up packages requested for inclusion in the current environment.
 The status update shows a short form of the package UUID to the left, then the package name, and the version.
 Since standard libraries (e.g. `Test`) are shipped with Julia, they do not have a version.
 The project status contains the packages